Louisiana Chapter Education

 | | | |

 Registration includes electronic materials.
-Electronic materials will be emailed to registrants one week before the event.
-Print materials are available for a $50 fee.
+These will be emailed to registrants 7 days prior to the event.
+Print materials are available for a $50 fee and can be picked up at the event.

 Cancellation Policy: